 While it’s impossible to give an exact amount because the cost of anything varies from location to location, we can certainly give you a general idea of how much you can expect to spend on maintaining your solar system.

-How Much Maintenance does a Solar System Require?
+How Much Maintenance Does a Solar System Require?

 Generally speaking, solar panels require very little maintenance; however, with that said, they do need a bit of maintenance to ensure that they are working properly.
 What kind of maintenance are we talking about?
 Cleaning and general inspections to make sure that everything is working properly.
 That’s about it!
-Compared to other systems in your home, a solar panel system will probably need the least amount of maintenance.
+Compared to other systems in your home, a solar panel system will probably need the least maintenance.

 But how much will it cost to have this maintenance done?
 Let’s take a look.